wraithian/Python/README.md

 # Python

+## Overview
-This is where I put my Python learning progress and some occassional programs too.
-Maybe some goofing around too.
+A repo to track my Python learning progress and programs I create as part of my studies.
+Any fun stuff I create goes here too.